Tafara-N/alx-low_level_programming/0x1E-search_algorithms/README.md

 - GitHub repository: `alx-low_level_programming`
 - Directory: `0x1E-search_algorithms`
-File: 104-advanced_binary.c
+- File: 104-advanced_binary.c
 12. Jump search in a singly linked list
 #advanced
 You might think that linear search is not as effective as any other algorithm, right?
 Well, we should see what happens with a singly linked list.

-Please define the following data structure in your search_algos.h header file:
+Please define the following data structure in your search_algos.h header - File:

 /**
  * struct listint_s - singly linked list